 Shindig is an energetic Shadows instrumental that’s been on our repertoire since the earliest days of The Tickets some forty years ago, and has continued to be popular with audiences throughout that timespan

-We’re back to The Kinks with this dreamy Ray Davies composition, including a few new video edits, a bass intro and outro solo, and our usual dusting of carefully targeted harmonies to create the impression that there’s more than just the two of us playing and singing in this live take
+We’re back to The Kinks with this dreamy Ray Davies composition, opening and closing with a bass solo playing the guitar part, plus our usual dusting of carefully targeted harmonies to create the impression that there’s more than just the two of us playing and singing in this live take

 Our latest recording takes us back to some 1966 Rolling Stones, with our interpretation of the iconic Paint It Black, where the dobro plays the theme melody and Tickets harmonies spice up the vocals